Symplectic/vivo-bootstrapped/README.md

-#The Symplectic Bootstrap VIVO Theme
+#The Symplectic Bootstrapped VIVO Theme
 This repository contains the necessary template files for customizing the stock [VIVO](http://vivoweb.org/) interface to make it responsive and modern.
 You can read more about the release on the [Symplectic website](http://symplectic.co.uk/press/reimagining-research-profile-design-bootstrapped-vivo/).
 The theme was first presented at the VIVO Conference 2016, you can find the slides on [figshare](https://figshare.com/articles/Pimp_My_VIVO_Slides/3798105).

 If you need a detailed explanation of setting up the VIVO environment, consult the